NeilFindlay/api-application/README.md

 * Install nodejs & npm on the target machine
 * Deploy this repo using CodeDeploy
-* Application is now available on port 5000
+* Application is now available